 German astronauts and their missions

 In August 1978, Sigmund Jähn became the first German to go to space.
-Since then, 11 more German astronauts have set off on missions to test new technologies under space conditions.
-They have gained knowledge in basic and applied fields of research such as life and material sciences, physics, biology, medicine and Earth observation that has helped to improve life on Earth.
-In addition, they were involved in the expansion of the International Space Stations ISS and assembled modules such as the European space laboratory Columbus in demanding extravehicular activities.
+Since then, 12 more German astronauts have set off on missions to test new technologies under space conditions.
+They have gained knowledge in both fundamental and applied fields of research – such as life and materials sciences, physics, biology, medicine and Earth observation – that has helped to improve life on Earth.
+They were also involved in the expansion of the International Space Stations ISS, assembling modules such as the European Columbus space laboratory during demanding extravehicular activities.

-On the ISS, the German astronauts were responsible, among other things, for docking space cargo vehicles to ensure the supply of the ISS crew.
-In control centres on Earth, they played an important role as payload specialists for communications between the ground station and the space station.
+On the International Space Station ISS, the German astronauts were responsible, among other things, for docking space cargo vehicles to ensure the supply of the ISS crew.
+In control centres on Earth, they played an important role as payload specialists for communications between ground and space.

-With their breathtaking images from the ISS observation dome "Cupola", they showed the beauty and vulnerability of our home planet in an impressive way and inspired young people for spaceflight and the associated natural sciences and technology through numerous activities and hands-on experiments.
-The following pages contain information on the German astronauts and their missions.
+With their breathtaking images from the ISS 'Cupola' observation dome, they showed the beauty and vulnerability of our home planet in a striking way and inspired young people to engage with space exploration – and the associated natural sciences and technology more broadly through numerous activities and hands-on experiments.
+The following pages give an overview of the German astronauts and their missions.

 German astronauts and their missions in reverse chronological order